devzwide/devzwide-portfolio/README.md

     - Logs all messages to `/chatlog`.
     - Displays Gemini-powered responses as Bukeka.
     - Shows loading state and error handling.
+    - The send button and user bubble use a circular, gradient style for visual consistency.

+- **src/pages/About.jsx**
+  About page with animated introduction and profile content.

+- **src/pages/Education.jsx**
+  Education page (currently under construction).

+- **src/pages/Introduction.jsx**
+  Introduction page with image gallery and personal highlights.

 - **src/components/Header.jsx**
   Responsive navigation bar using Headless UI and Heroicons, with links to sections, blog, resume, and social profiles.